MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 In this step of the unification process, choose and exclude columns to merge within your unified profile table.
-For example, if three tables had email data, you may want to keep all three separate email columns or merge them into a single email column for the unified profile.
+For example, if three tables had email data, you might want to keep all three separate email columns or merge them into a single email column for the unified profile.
 Dynamics 365 Customer Insights - Data automatically combines some columns.

 In this step, you can create stable and unique customer IDs and for individual customers, group related profiles into a cluster.